jlan84/sql-python-assignment/miniquiz.md

 ## Classes and Inheritance

-We'd like to create a class stucture for points in the cartesian plane (x, y points).
+We'd like to create a class structure for points in the cartesian plane (x, y points).

 Here's how we should be able to use it: